overture-stack/ego/INSTALL.md

 ```

 ### First User
-Users by default do not have the `ADMIN` role and therefor cannot modify Ego or use the Ego UI.
+Users by default do not have the `ADMIN` role and therefore cannot modify Ego or use the Ego UI.
 We want to allow the first user to login to be an ADMIN user.
 We can do that by using the following configuration in `application.yml`:

 ```yml
 # Default values available for creation of entities